crypticwisdom/spark-tutorial-with-pyspark/1-spark-fundamentals/2-guide-to-spark.md

 Apache Spark is an open-source distributed data processing engine for large data analytics and machine learning tasks.
 It provides fast in-memory computation capabilities suitable for batch and streaming workloads.

-**Spark Core vs. Apache Spark**: Spark Core is the foundational engine that handles task scheduling, memory management, fault recovery, and the RDD API. **Apache Spark** refers to the entire ecosystem, including Spark Core plus higher-level modules (Spark SQL, MLlib, Streaming, GraphX).
+**Spark Core**: Spark Core is the foundational engine that handles task scheduling, memory management, fault recovery, and the RDD API.
+**Apache Spark** refers to the entire ecosystem, including Spark Core plus higher-level modules (Spark SQL, MLlib, Streaming, GraphX).

 ### **Spark Modules**